axekar/Demodigi/Utilities/README.md

 `canvas_contact.py`: Module for interacting with the Canvas API, typically to provide individual feedback to the course participants

+`extra_functions.py`: Module with useful little functions that do not fit anywhere else

 `preprocessing.py`: Module for handling the data that comes out of OLI-Torus, changing it into a format suitable for the `factorial_experiment` module one level further up

 `sensitive_data_management`: Module for handling person numbers and similar information